Yunnan Tour: South of the Clouds

 Travel to Xishuangbanna in the south of Yunnan Province

 Xishuangbanna is the most southerly district in Yunnan Province.
 In the south-west, it shares its border with Burma and in the south-east with Laos.

-Jinghong, the capital of the autonomous prefecture of Xishuangbanna (Yunnan Province), is situated on the south-western bank of the Mekong River, which in China is called Lancang Jiang.
+Jinghong, the capital of the autonomous prefecture of Xishuangbanna, is situated on the south-western bank of the Mekong River, which in China is called Lancang Jiang.
 As soon as the Lancang River crosses the border into Laos further to the south, it changes its name and becomes the Mekong River.
-Despite modernization and the building boom a southern, relaxed atmosphere is still dominant in Jinghong.
+Despite modernization that has taken place in recent years the relaxed atmosphere is still dominant in Jinghong.

 In recent times Xishuangbanna has developed into a very popular holiday destination for Chinese tourists.
 Buying jade from Burma is particularly high on the list with the Chinese.
 In China there is a general belief that you gain health, success, and a long life in harmony with nature through jade.
 As a result, many Burmese are active in the jade industry.

 For botanists and lovers of plants a visit to the botanical garden in Jinghong is recommended.
 Here you will find over 600 varieties of tropical plants.
-Not far from the botanical garden there is another garden with sub-tropical medicinal plants for Chinese medicine.
+Not far from the botanical garden there is another garden with sub-tropical medicinal plants used in the Chinese medicine.